Ensuring Electrical Safety Through New Mandates: The Role of NFPA 70B Compliant Maintenance Programs

 Every EMP should be tailored to the specific conditions and age of the facility's electrical equipment.
 Various factors influence the service life expectancy of this equipment, including:

-• Electrical Stresses: Overloading, harmonics, overvoltage, surges, and arcing faults
+• Electrical stresses, such as overloading, harmonics, overvoltage, surges, and arcing faults

-• Environmental Factors: Humidity, moisture damage, corrosion, and heat-related damage
+• Environmental factors, such as humidity, moisture damage, corrosion, and heat-related damage

-With a favorable environment and regular maintenance, the typical service life of an electrical panel is estimated to be 30 to 40 years.
-However, outdated equipment is prone to faults and may suffer from parts unavailability.
+With a favorable environment and regular maintenance, the typical service life of an electrical panel is estimated to be 30 to 40 years; however, outdated equipment is prone to faults and may face issues with part availability.
 Obsolete components can cause significant downtime and production losses.

 Importance of Preventative Maintenance